jwgrenning/cpputest-starter-project/README.md

 ....
 OK (4 tests, 4 ran, 9 checks, 0 ignored, 0 filtered out, 1 ms)
 ```

+If you exited the docker `cpputest_test_runner` container now, the status of the last command is returned.
+You would not see an error exit status.

 ### Integrate off-target testing into your development environment